Krakow guidebook

 Buying music and film in Krakow.

-New CD releases of international stars and Hollywood movies are available in Krakow about the time they are launched in the Western Europe.
-Big-name CDs cost 15-18 euro, audiocassettes 6 euro or so.
-Blockbuster DVDs sell for about 16 euro, videocassettes for roughly 8 euro.
-Many older movies are available for as little as an equivalent of 2.5 euro.
+New CD releases of international stars and Hollywood movies on DVD and Blue-rays are available in Krakow about the time they are launched in the Western Europe.
+Big-name CDs cost 10 to 15 euro or so.
+Blockbuster DVDs sell for about fifteen euro, Blue-ray discs for roughly 25 euro.
+Many older movies are available at DVD format for as little as an equivalent of four euro or less.

 Shopping for food in Krakow.

 The nearest grocer and/or a local supermarket remains a main source of foodstuffs for most Krakow dwellers though a great many of them opt for purchases by cartload in one of the mushrooming ‘hipermarkets’.
 There are also loyal patrons of marketplace stalls trading in fresh farm products.
 Anyway, local staples generally hold their ground against imports, though the latter have largely taken to themselves the up-market niches.
-Bread loaf costs under one euro, a six-pack of the Polish beer is an equivalent of 3 euro, price of kilogram of domestic apples equals one euro or so, the average cost of imported French cheese is some 10 euro a kilogram.
+Average bread loaf costs one euro or so, a six-pack of the Polish beer is an equivalent of six euro, price of kilogram of domestic apples equals one euro or so, the average cost of imported French cheese is some 15 euro a kilogram.

 Basic Krakow info for visitors